mortrye/ufo-guide/medium-posts/UFOreportsucked.md

 So what now?
 What can we do to keep this pot stirring, and hopefully get more _real_ and verifiable information based on what we know now?
 I would suggest making the tie between what the government has documented and admitted, and the long history of reports that match that documentation.
 The 18 events the report calls out as being truly bizarre (objects holding steady in the wind, performing feats of maneuvering and velocity, and all documented by multiple systems and witnesses, and all in just the last _two years_) have an _uncanny_ resemblance to the "objects in the sky that go _zip_" reported by so many people around the world for the last 80 years.
 Let's start putting those pieces together.

 I know [some groups](https://www.mufon.com/) have been collecting UFO siting reports for decades.
 And their data might be very useful.
 But let's go at what we know with a sharp razor: let's eliminate any claims of visitation (for now) and most if not all claims of interacting with an alien ship on the ground.
 Actually, let's pull out anything where a witness is sure it was aliens.
-I would like to see someone put together a database of _strong_ reports of "objects in the sky that go _zip_."
-Match what people have been seeing historically with what the government has documented on its sensors.
+I would like to see someone put together a database of [_strong_ reports](https://www.thedrive.com/the-war-zone/35674/the-bizarre-mystery-of-unexplained-aerial-incursions-over-loring-air-force-base) of "objects in the sky that go _zip_."
+Match what people [have been seeing historically](https://apps.dtic.mil/sti/pdfs/AD0688332.pdf) with what the government has documented on its sensors.
 I think if we do this, we will find a _huge_ collection of unexplainable sightings that goes back through most of the 20th Century (if not further) and are seen around the entire globe.
+* are these things in space?
+	* satellite tracking
+	* It's time to ask astronauts and pilots to come forward.
+And add satellite tracking info.

 With a collection like that, we can unleash the experts on it.
 I think that what they might find is an unassailable and overwhelming argument for the existence of something extremely strange. _That_ is a report that could get me excited.